A certain day became a presence to me;

 I need that.

 Why do I fight it then?
+(Curse it, even!)

 Why do I place a higher value on the expression on my yang than on the yin which necessarily conceives it?

 This Solstice day is a dark one in New England.
 I’ve lit my tree and my staircase and my wreath to make Holy the darkness.
-In this week before Christmas, I’ve opted for extra yoga classes instead of the gym–seeking that which is slow and restorative to anything more engaging.
+In this week before Christmas, I’ve opted for extra yoga classes instead of the gym–seeking that which is slow and restorative to anything more invigorating.